 As the young democracy of India ushered into a new era under the under the leadership of Jawaharlal Nehru, much of its capital was invested in the industrial development.
 The agricultural output increased despite challenges, and the lack of indulgence and incentives from the government.
 However it failed to match the growing demands of a booming population.
 The United States Government was more than willing to fill in that gap and simultaneously expand its sphere of influence in this strategically important region of South Asia.
 India as a non-aligned democracy bordering communist China and flirting with the Soviet bloc was a worthy investment amidst the cold war hostilities.
 And what better than 'food for peace' to make a head start.

 The Agricultural Trade Development and Assistance Act of 1954, commonly known as PL–480 or Food for Peace was signed into law by President Dwight D. Eisenhower.
 PL-480, then administered by the Departments of State and Agriculture and the International Cooperation Administration, permitted the president to authorize the shipment of surplus commodities to friendly nations, either on concessional or grant terms.
 It also allowed the federal government to donate stocks to religious and voluntary organizations for use in their overseas humanitarian programs.
 Under Kennedy administration it entered the foreign policy space with the Executive Order 10915.
 Then in the Johnson administration it was further molded into a diplomatic tool to pursue US foreign policy goals as President Johnson attempted to balance or rather pursue the global narrative of his Great Society vision.
 In particular vis-à-vis India, the PL-480 aid also became a tool for coercive diplomacy.

 What it meant for U.S.

-It's essential to point out that PL-480 aid to India or even other nations did serve or at some point came to serve certain specific goals for the USG:
+It's essential to point out that PL-480 aid to India as well other nations did serve or at some point came to serve certain specific foreign policy goals for the USG: